Khan Kluay: Releases

 Khan Kluay was released in Thailand on May 18, 2006, and the film was shown to an audience of Asian elephants and their mahouts in an outdoor screening in Ayutthaya Province on June 6 of that year.
 It was released in September 2008 on DVD in the United States as The Blue Elephant.
 The Indian production Percept Picture Company bought the rights to the film and released a Hindi-language version, Jumbo, on December 25, 2008; Indian actor Akshay Kumar voiced the main character, Jumbo.

 United States

-The film was released in the US on September 2, 2008, by the Jim Henson Company and the Weinstein Company as The Blue Elephant.
+The film was released in the US on September 2, 2008, by The Weinstein Company and The Jim Henson Company as The Blue Elephant.
 Like other foreign animated films which have been dubbed into English (such as My Neighbor Totoro and Kiki's Delivery Service), it was released direct-to-video.
 The film was re-dubbed with celebrity voices, including Martin Short, Miranda Cosgrove and Carl Reiner.
 Some scenes were deleted for the US version, and character names were changed.

 India

-The film released in India on December 25, 2008 as Jumbo by the Percept Picture Company.
+The film released in India on December 25, 2008, as Jumbo by Percept Picture Company.
 It was re-dubbed with a cast which included Akshay Kumar and Rajpal Yadav.